 Born at L’Orignal, Prescott County, Ontario on 23 August 1852, son of John and Nancy Cross, he was educated at public schools then worked in the lumber and mercantile business at Upper Ottawa from 1868 to 1880.
-He came to Winnipeg in 1881 and worked in the land department of the Canadian Pacific Railway from 1881 to 1887.
-In the latter year, he went into the real estate business in partnership with Henry S. Crotty, remaining there until 1902.
+He came to Winnipeg in 1881 and worked in the land department of the Canadian Pacific Railway (1881-1887).
+In the latter year, he went into the real estate business in partnership with Henry Samuel Crotty, remaining there until 1902.
 In 1911, he was manager of the Land and Agricultural Company of Canada.

 He was also a member of the advisory board of the Toronto General Trusts Company and La Compagnie Foncier de Manitoba; chairman of the advisory board of the Mortgage Company of Canada, and a director of the Great-West Life Assurance Company (1916-1928), Manitoba Bridge and Iron Works, and the Manitoba Rolling Mills Company.
 He served as one of the three trustees of the City of Winnipeg Sinking Fund.

 In 1887, he married Clarissa Purvis (1858-1912) of Portage du Fort, Quebec and they had four children: Elwood Cross (1887-?), Clarissa Florence Cross (1889-?, wife of ?
 Gemmill), Elveen Cross (1891-?), and Russell Wilfred Cross (1892-1919).
 He was a member of the Manitoba Club, Carleton Club, St. Charles Country Club, Ancient Order of Foresters, Ancient Order of United Workmen, Conservative party, and Methodist church.
 His recreation was yachting.
 In 1911, he lived at 275 Wellington Crescent, Winnipeg.